kubecost/docs/markdown.md

 ![Add key dialog](https://raw.githubusercontent.com/kubecost/docs/master/add-key-dialog.png)
 ```

-At this time there are aren't limits on the location of images within the kubecost/docs repo.
+At this time there aren't limits on the location of images within the kubecost/docs repo.
 Images may exist in the `/images` folder or in the root directory.

-<h3 id="doc-metadata">Metadata</h3>
+<h3 id="docs-metadata">Metadata</h3>

 An HTML comment is used to store metadata about each document.
 An aritcle id, section, and permission group.